 Students applying to The University of Georgia must be accepted by the Graduate School.
 Persons holding a bachelor's degree from any institution accredited by the proper regional accrediting association are eligible to apply for admission to the Graduate School.

-Application – Submit the Graduate School application online.
+Application – Submit the Graduate School Admissions online.
+Application fee: $75 Domestic/$100 International

 - GRE or MAT